Skip to main content

 • Logging out: When done, sign out and stop the host instance to prevent unintended access.

-Troubleshooting Remote Desktop Emulation
+Troubleshooting Remote Desktop Issues

 Touch drift: Use the client’s input calibration.
 If drift persists, switch to a controller for precision.